 Admission for the BFA in Dance is highly selective, with the school seeking to enroll approximately 20 of the world’s most exceptional dancers each year.

-The Common Application and USC Kaufman Portfolio, which are both required for admission to the program, will be available August 1.
+The Common Application and USC Kaufman Portfolio, which are both required for admission to the program, is now available.
 All materials must be received by December 1.
 We encourage candidates to submit their applications as soon as possible.
-Dance finalists will be invited to live auditions in January of 2018.
+Dance finalists will be invited to live auditions to take place in January of 2018.

-USC Kaufman also offers minors in dance, which serve as thought-provoking supplements to major fields of study in other departments and schools.
+USC Kaufman also offers three minors in dance, which serve as thought-provoking supplements to major fields of study in other departments and schools.
 Only current USC students may apply for a minor program.
-There is no audition process.
+There is no audition process for any of our minor programs.
 Interested students will find more information under Dance Minors.

 The University of Southern California admits students of any race, color, national origin, ancestry, religion, gender, sexual orientation, age, physical disability or mental disability.
 The University’s full non-discrimination policy can be found on the Web at policies.usc.edu.

 Join us either Saturday, October 28 or Sunday, October 29 to hear from Vice Dean Jodie Gates and take classes with current BFA faculty.

 Join us either Saturday, October 7 or Sunday, October 8 to hear from Vice Dean Jodie Gates and take classes with current BFA faculty.

 Are you a prospective student looking to visit campus this summer?
 Learn more about the university and its admission process, tour campus, attend an information session about USC Kaufman and explore the Glorya Kaufman International Dance Center by registering for the Meet USC program.

 This year’s Fall On-Campus Open House will take place on Saturday, November 11 from 9am to 5pm.
 You’ll not only learn about USC, but also the dance school.
 USC Kaufman activities include information sessions, building tours and master classes with faculty.